 Sometimes our cats get themselves in some messy situations, and we must act quickly and clean them up before they spread dirt around the whole house.

 In such cases, you may find yourself out of shampoo and don’t know what else you can bathe your cat with.
 In other cases, you may just be looking to increase your options by looking for cat shampoo alternatives.
 Some people also like to try out homemade cat shampoos.
+So, what can you use to wash your cat if you don’t have cat shampoo?

 Whatever your reasons are for needing cat shampoo alternatives, I’m here to present the best alternatives out there as well as suggest ways to make DIY cat shampoos.
 Let’s go!